Serradella nodules (left) and subclover nodules (right).

 Serradella is an annual pasture legume suited to mediterranean climate zones in Australia and is suitable for hay and silage production.
 Several varieties of French serradella and yellow serradella have been developed for Southern Australia, typically for low to medium rainfall regions and acidic soils.

-While Len is trialling new varieties of French serradella (Fran2o) and yellow serradella (SerraMax), DPIRD Senior Research Officer Clinton Revell said Margurita French serradella is another option to consider for the high rainfall region because it is later maturing compared to other varieties.
+While Len is trialling new varieties of French serradella (Fran2o) and yellow serradella (SerraMax), DPIRD Senior Research Officer Clinton Revell said Margurita French serradella could be another option to consider for the high rainfall region because it is later maturing compared to the other varieties.

 Clinton said serradella nodules usually looked better than subclover (assuming correctly inoculated).

-“Subclover nodulation can be problematic on acidic soils and serradella would be expected to have the edge there,” he said.
+“Subclover nodulation can be problematic on acidic soils and serradella would be expected to have an advantage there,” he said.

 One concern voiced with serradella was whether it could compete with ryegrass in a mixed, high rainfall sward.

-“Ryegrass is pretty competitive, so can get the jump on legume seedlings,” Clinton said.
+“Ryegrass is very competitive, so can get the jump on legume seedlings,” Clinton said.

 “You need legume plant density to be competitive.
-Serradellas tend to be a bit more upright than subclover so a bit more vulnerable to early grazing, but I think can be grazed ok at 4-6 weeks as a way to keep the ryegrass in check.
+Serradellas tend to be a bit more upright than subclover so a bit more vulnerable to early grazing, but can withstand moderate grazing pressure at 4-6 weeks as a way to keep the ryegrass in check.

 “French serradellas have the advantage of lower cost seed (can use it in the pod form).
 Serradellas are vulnerable to budworm in spring and this can reduce seed production.
 Emerging seedlings can also be damaged by red-legged earth mite.”